Zippo lighters came in distinctive gift boxes since 1933-34. They also made lighter gift sets,

 The other change was the introduction of the new style case,

-The case was no longer square and had much more rounded corners, therefore, a new mount was designed, to accomodate the new shape.
+The case was no longer square and had much more rounded corners, therefore, a new mount was designed, to accomodate either shape.

 This box can be found with either mount as the square models were still in production till 1939

 Both mounts had no writing on the inside.